-You cannot enable IPv4 source guard on a link aggregation member port.
-If IPv4 source guard is enabled on a port, you cannot assign the port to a link aggregation group.
+You cannot enable IPv4 source guard on a link aggregation member port or a service loopback group.
+If IPv4 source guard is enabled on a port, you cannot assign the port to a link aggregation group or a service loopback group.